Mashrafe Mortaza: Emergence

-He broke into the national side in late 2001 against Zimbabwe and represented Bangladesh before having played a single first-class match.
-Mashrafe captained his country in one Test and seven One Day Internationals (ODIs) between 2009 and 2010, however, injury meant he was in and out of the side and Shakib Al Hasan was appointed captain in Mashrafe's absence.
+He broke into the national team in late 2001 against Zimbabwe and represented Bangladesh before having played a single first-class match.
+Mashrafe captained his country in one Test and seven One Day Internationals (ODIs) between 2009 and 2010, however, injury meant he was in and out of the team and Shakib Al Hasan was appointed captain in Mashrafe's absence.
 Mashrafe used to be considered one of the fastest bowlers produced by Bangladesh, previously bowling in the mid-145s-148s km/h in the 2000s, and regularly opened the bowling.

 Injury problems

 After the Test series against Zimbabwe and one against New Zealand, Mashrafe missed the series against Pakistan in January 2002 as he was suffering from a back injury.
 While recovering, Mashrafe suffered a knee injury while skipping and required an operation.
 As a result, he was unable to play cricket for a further eight months.
 At this stage of his career, Mashrafe had played four Tests and taken 12 wickets at an average of 31.16.

 Mashrafe did not return to international cricket until the 2003 World Cup in South Africa during 2003.
 Bangladesh failed to progress past the round-robin stage, and he played in two matches collecting two wickets at an average of 38.00.

 In October and November 2003, England toured Bangladesh for two-Tests and three ODIs.
 In the second Test, Mashrafe took what at the time was his best Test figures of 4/60 before succumbing to injury, collapsing with a twisted knee after delivering the ball.
 Despite challenging England in the series, Bangladesh lost 2–0, Mashrafe finished the series with 8 wickets at an average of 21.25.
 As a result, he was again out of international cricket; this time for over a year.
 Injuries in the first three years of his international career saw Mashrafe only play 12 Tests and not more than four in a row.